amakelov/mandala/README.md

 - [ ] add support for merging or splitting nodes in the CF and similar simplifications

 **Versioning**
+- [ ] support ways to remove old versions in a consistent way
+- [ ] improve documentation and error messages
+- [ ] test this system more thoroughly
 - [ ] support restricting CFs by function versions
 - [ ] support ways to manually add dependencies to versions in order to avoid the "invisible dependency" problem